rnickles/audience1st_wiki/Home.md

 ## Integration: Sending transactional email in production

 In production, email confirmations are sent for various things.
-Audience1st is configured to use Sendgrid.
+Audience1st is configured to use Mailgun.
 If you do nothing, transactional emails will be suppressed in your staging/production environment.
 If you want to use
-Sendgrid for real email sending in your staging/production app, do the following:
+Mailgun for real email sending in your staging/production app, do the following:

-1. Provision the Sendgrid add-on for Heroku and obtain a Sendgrid API key.
+1. Provision the Mailgun add-on for Heroku and obtain the necessary credentials.

-2. `config/application.yml` file should contain a valid Sendgrid API key value for `SENDGRID_KEY`.
-You may need to `figaro heroku:set -e production` to get the key value into Heroku's production environment.
+2. `config/application.yml` file should contain the Mailgun-related keys above.
+You may need to `figaro heroku:set -e production` to get the key values into Heroku's production environment.

 3. Login to Audience1st as
-an administrator, go to Options, and enter the Sendgrid domain (i.e. the domain from which transactional emails will appear to come, usually something like `your-app.herokuapp.com` for a staging environment).
+an administrator, go to Options, and enter the Mailgun domain (i.e. the domain from which transactional emails will appear to come, usually something like `your-app.herokuapp.com` for a staging environment).

-4. Be sure that same domain name appears among the "allowed domains" in the Sendgrid settings, which can be accessed via the Resources > Sendgrid control panel in Heroku.
+4. Be sure that same domain name appears among the "allowed domains" in the Mailgun settings.
+You'll have to set up various DNS entries to support DKIM as well.

 # To disable or change multi-tenancy